51x/EveryCon/README.md

 The connection core could be a simple point, continuing with two, three..etc.
 With four there is possibility for 3D already.

-Pre-Alpha version, 0.31
+Pre-Alpha version, 0.32

-Specs v0.31
+Specs v0.32
 =======

 Target specifications for beta server side code
-  - folder structure as db with specific files
+  - folder structure and db with the connections
-  - flask for logic/web/upload/etc.
+  - flask for backend and handle DB
   - nginx for static content
-  - nodejs for websockets

-Interfaces
+Interface
-  - HTTP(S) / HTML5+CSS+JS+websocket
+  - HTTP(S) / HTML5+CSS+JS
-  - zsh

 Target specifications for client side web code
   - HTML5
   - CSS
-  - JavaScript, canvas maybe (but avoid if possible)
+  - Canvas with javascript

 Notes, ideas and to do
 =======